Early Years and Foundation Stage

 They need to:

 - Use the skills we are teaching them in a calm and purposeful environment

 - Use high quality books that engage the children and spark excitement and enjoyment in learning about the world around them

 During their time in Nursery and Reception, the children will experience the areas of learning that are laid out in the Curriculum Guidance for the Foundation Stage.
 The areas of learning are as follows:

 We place great emphasis on children's social skills.
 We encourage the children to develop positive relationships with other children and adults, to share, to negotiate, to be independent and confident.

 Communication, Language Literacy- Reading and Writing

 Children will learn a wide range of vocabulary through talking with the adults and their peers or singing nursery rhymes.
 They will encounter many mark making activities, where children can begin to draw and write.
 They can use clipboards in the role-play area or paint on the ground outside.
-They will be introduced to many different stories, poems, props and puppets.
+They will be introduced to many different stories, poems, writing from personal experiences and genres.

 Children are expected to

 - They can demonstrate understanding of what they have read